Tokyo protests against Russia's move to widen entry ban over Ukraine sanctions

 The new names included the spokesperson, Toshihiro Kitamura, as well as journalists and academics.

-Japan has protested against the "regrettable" move, Chief Cabinet Secretary Minoru Kihara told a briefing on Wednesday, adding that people-to-people exchanges between the two countries remain important.
+Japan says it has lodged a protest against what it's calling the "regrettable" move, according to Chief Cabinet Secretary Minoru Kihara who told a briefing on Wednesday, adding that people-to-people exchanges between the two countries remain important.

 He accused Moscow of shifting the blame for its invasion of Ukraine.